We imagined what parenthood would be like before we became parents and how our little mini-me would look up to us.

 Show attention and affection

-You don’t need tons of time to connect with your child.
-Little things you do to show them you care about them will go a long way.
+It doesn’t take much time to connect with your child.
+Little things you do to show them you care will go a long way.

-All these little things show that you care about them and they are your priority.
+Little positive interactions like these show that you care about them and they are your priority.

 Embrace humor in your life and laugh with them.

-Being attuned to a child’s negative feelings3 and empathizing with them4 is one of the best connection moments and fastest ways to strengthen a connection.
+When your child is sad, upset, or angry, being attuned to their feelings3 and empathizing with them4 is one of the fastest ways to calm them and create a connection.

 Avoid saying things that directly or indirectly invalidate them.

-Show them that you care about their feelings to build a strong connection.
+Show them that you care about how they feel.

 Put the phone away